Robert Shuler - Research Interests, Publications, Papers

 - On dynamics in a quasi-measurement field - (Journal of Modern Physics Jan 2013 Vol. 4 No. 1) A general theory of inertia tends to be circular because momentum and therefore inertia are taken as assumptions in quantum field theories.
 In this paper we explore instead using position uncertainty to infer inertia with mediation by quasi-measurement interactions.
 This method avoids attachment to the reference frame of the source masses and is thus completely relativistic, overcoming a conflict between historical theories of inertia and relativity.
 We investigate what laws of motion result, and whether natural explanations for equivalence and dark energy emerge.

 - Isotropy, equivalence and the laws of inertia - (Physics Essays Dec 2011 Vol. 24 No. 4) Using equivalence to investigate gravitational time dilation, as Einstein once did, the laws of inertia are derived and it is shown that inertia is isotropic, in agreement with experiments based on the Mossbauer effect.
 Possible anisotropy of inertia should be removed as an objection to Mach's Principle.
 Additionally, a special non-physical condition on acceleration is derived which makes equivalence compatible with weak field effects (precession).
-Light bending is also derivable in the full amount.
-But a Schwarzschild metric is not.
+(Note: Discussions of light bending and full curvature metrics are superceded by the author's new paper "Paths to Spacetime Curvature," currently in peer review.
+Review copies are available on ResearchGate and Academia.edu.)

 Tutorials & Working Papers:

-- Economic Optimization of Innovation & Risk - (Crash Rate Theory - Powerpoint with lots of illustrations and examples) The actions you take may have unexpected consequences.
+- Economic Optimization of Innovation & Risk - (Crash Rate Theory - This is a set of PowerPoint slides with illustrations and examples - corrected Feb 18, 2015 - for TECHNICAL PAPER see next item below) The actions you take may have unexpected consequences.
 Do you know how to predict them?

 Safety may go down instead of up, for example, when you take sensible precautions.
 The innovation and risk equation tells how to calculate this, but the original paper was dry with no figures and few examples.
 Finally an explanation of the factors influencing innovation and risk with examples, applications, illustrations, and a project excerise.